littleC-C/adyen-java-sample-code/README.md

 Adyen Java Integration
 ==============
 The code examples in this repository help you integrate with the Adyen platform using Java.
 Please go through the code examples and read the documentation in the files itself.
 Each code example requires you to change some parameters to connect to your Adyen account, such as merchant account and skincode.
+## Java API Library
+We have made a library available that contains all of these APIs to make the integration easier.
+The Library is open-source and available [here](https://github.com/Adyen/adyen-java-api-library).
+In the section 'Library' you can see the code examples on how to use this library.
 ## Examples
 ```
 1.HPP (Hosted Payment Page)